LaurieLBaker/coa-community-engaged-ds/content/project/herring-project/index.md

 ---
-date: "2022-04-25 T00:00:00Z"
+date: "2023-09-24 T00:00:00Z"
 external_link: ""
 image:
-  caption: Sign saying "Beware of ticks with hikers walking through woods in the background."
+  caption:Image of a river herring sitting on a measuring plate, surrounded by a bucket, pen, data tags, and a butter knife.
+In the background is a basket of herring.
+Photo credit: Baliey Bowden.
   focal_point: Smart
 links:
 slides:
 summary:
 tags:
+- River herring
+- Co-management
-- epidemiology
+- Alewife
-- reporting
+- Blue back herring
-- passive surveillance
+- Herring
-- lyme disease
+- Community
-- ticks
+- Fisheries
 title: Maine River Herring Network
 publishDate: "2022-04-25T00:00:00Z"
 ---